millsm402/millsm402.github.io/_portfolio/2024-cluster.md

     plt.show()
 ```

-The CCC and Pseudo F metrics work together to identify the “sweet spot” for the number of clusters (where local peaks overlap), enabling a non-technical user to run the analysis and select a data-driven solution without statistical expertise.
+The CCC and Pseudo F metrics (Figure 1) work together to identify the “sweet spot” for the number of clusters (where local peaks overlap), enabling a non-technical user to run the analysis and select a data-driven solution without statistical expertise.
+Figure 1 indicates a seven cluster solution.

 <!--  FIGURE: CLUSTERING SOLUTION PLOT  -->
 Figure 1.
 Plot of decision criteria (CCC and Pseudo F) for determining the number of clusters.